Brief About What does The Future hold for Software Defined Networking (SDN)

 1. Application:

-The NBI (known as northbound interface) helps in communicating the network resources and devices with the controller.
+The NBI (known as the northbound interface) helps in communicating the network resources and devices with the controller.

 2. Controller: